 For me, that was a certain type of Carl Zeiss lens that would enable me to see in the distance and work on my laptop, and I probably need to wear reading glasses afterward.

 The price was a shock!
-Really I know this stuff is expensive but good grief, I live on a budget and I felt a kind of cornered by the price.
+Really I know this stuff is expensive but good grief, I live on a budget, and I felt kind of cornered by the price.
 I did not want to spend that amount of money on myself.
 Yet I was left with no choice.

 After seeing my hesitation, the doctor lowered his price with 5000 pesos per eye.
 Which made it a little more acceptable for me.